Platform Installation with Ansible

 Set SSL Certificate and Key for Nginx for the Ansible Installation

-Set artifactory_nginx_ssl_enabled as true in roles/artifactory/defaults/main.yml inside the Ansible Platform Collection.
-This enables Artifactory to use the artifactory_nginx_ssl role.
+Set artifactory_nginx_ssl_enabled: true in roles/artifactory/defaults/main.yml.
+This enables the artifactory_nginx_ssl role.

-Configure the following role variables in the artifactory_nginx_ssl role.
+Configure the following variables in the artifactory_nginx_ssl role:

 • server_name: The server name.
 For example, artifactory.54.105.51.178.xip.io.